ExtendRealityLtd/VRTK/README.md

 #### Controller Actions (SteamVR_ControllerActions)

 The Controller Actions script provides helper methods to deal with common controller actions.
-The following methods are available:
+The following public methods are available:

   * **IsControllerVisible():** returns true is the controller model is visible, returns false if it is not visible.